 Objective 2: Education and Experiences

-Participants will learn basic IT and music production skills and will learn to use music production software with the help of our tutors to create their own music.
+Participants will learn basic IT and music production skills to create their own music.

 Objective 3: Health & Well-being

 This project will give participants a creative outlet and will help them deal with mental health issues (anxiety, depression, self-harm, drug and alcohol addiction).

 In light of the coronavirus outbreak and social distancing restrictions, access to online services and technology is essential.
 In difficult times such as the current crisis, we feel that access to art, music and creativity is even more important as well as reaching out and helping young people in need.

 RAPS is supported by the Exeter Covid-19 Community Action Fund, the Gibbons Family Trust and the Devon Community Foundation